Waste not, want not, right? Learn how to stretch your flour — and your dollar — for good conservation hygiene.

-The type of flour you use has a big impact on shelf life.
+If you’re wondering how long does flour last, it’s important to know that the type of flour you use has a big impact on shelf life.
 All-purpose flour, for instance, can last between 10 to 15 months as long as it’s stored in its original unopened container and in a cool, dry place.
 Bread flour or whole wheat flour on the other hand will typically last around six months if stored in an airtight container and kept away from heat.
 Self-rising flour can stay good on the shelf for up to 15 months, with cooler temperatures extending its life.
 Instant flour will hold out about eight months, and cake flour will give you about two years in a cool, dry pantry.
 Nut-based flours are a little more sensitive given that nuts contain oils that can go rancid.
 These can last around three to six months in the refrigerator.

 Tips for Extending Flour Shelf Life

 What you definitely shouldn’t do is leave that bag of flour sitting out.
 In addition to flour type, the environment you keep flour in and the way you store it have a big impact on how far it will go.
 Here are some general rules of thumb to follow to extend your flour’s lifespan regardless of type.

 - Whether you keep it in its original container or move it to another one, whatever you store your flour in should be airtight.
 If the bag it came in has been punctured but you want to continue using it, place it in a large, sealable bag to prevent air exposure.

 - Keep it fresher longer by putting it in the refrigerator, still in an airtight container.
 If you’d rather store it in the pantry, make sure the environment is away from heat.
 Flour does best in cooler temperatures.

 - If you rarely use your flour or bought some in bulk quicker than you could use it, you can store it in the freezer for a couple years.